Asda: Abandoned merger with Sainsbury's

 In April 2018, Sainsbury's and Walmart announced negotiations about a possible merger of Sainsbury's and Asda, creating the largest supermarket chain in the UK.
 Under the plans, Walmart would own 42% of the combined business, which would be led by the existing chief executive of Sainsbury's, Mike Coupe.
 The group would also open branches of Argos within Asda stores.
 The merger underwent intense scrutiny by a cross-party group of MPs, chairing select committees for the proposed merger, along with the Competition and Markets Authority, investigating the impact of how the deal could negatively affect the retail industry by a possible reduction of consumer choice for shoppers resulting in price rises, and of how suppliers, especially smaller, family-owned companies could be squeezed by the combined group.
 The CMA were inundated with complaints by suppliers and other major retailers of the damage they felt would be inflicted upon them if the deal was approved.
 On 25 April 2019 the CMA blocked the proposed merger, suggesting that it would increase prices for consumers and make competition unfair for the other UK retailers, Sainsbury's then announced that it was abandoning the merger.

+2020s

+In October 2020, the first Asda sustainability store was opened in Middleton, Leeds, featuring refill stations, loose fruit and vegetables, and recycling stations, as well as a community zone.

+In December 2020, undercover footage was filmed at farms that supplied meat to Asda and Sainsbury's.
+The footage captured turkeys being extremely badly treated.
+A worker was suspended and an official investigation was launched after the footage was released.
+In December 2021, an undercover video filmed by French activists appeared to reveal that unprofitable piglets were being extremely badly treated.
+An Asda spokesperson said: "We take animal welfare extremely seriously and as soon as we were made aware of these claims we launched an investigation with the supplier."

+In December 2024, Asda trialled the electronic labels on shelves at Manchester Oxford Road store for 12 weeks.
+Prices in these labels could be updated in only 15 seconds.

+In February 2025, Jo Whitfield rejoined Asda as a non-executive director after 8 years.

+In May 2025, Asda and Morrisons suspended supplies from a Lincolnshire pig farm linked to abuse against pigs.
+Secretly filmed footage showed farm workers at Northmoor Farm appearing to grab piglets by their hind legs and smashing them on to the hard floor – a banned method of killing known as blunt force trauma or "piglet thumping".